Responsible leadership of healthcare systems: Policies, institutions, and the public interest

 Discussion focus:

-- What does governing healthcare systems actually mean today?
+- What does stewardship of a healthcare system actually mean today?

-- How should priorities be set when needs exceed available resources?
+- Who should set priorities when needs exceed available resources?